 - See to it that emergency procedures are in place for all locations and that the nearest hospital has been identified.
 This information should be recorded on the Location Safety Poster or Stage Safety Poster, which are available from the Production Safety Representative.
 (The Safety Poster should be posted at the worksite.
 Emergency numbers are to be posted by all set telephones.)

 - 2. Maps and directions to the nearest hospital are to be provided by the Location Manager to:

 - a.
+Field Producer/Segment Producer

+- b.
 1st AD/Stage Manager

-- b.
+- c.
 Construction Coordinator

-- c.
+- d.
 Transportation Coordinator

-- d.
+- e.
 Special Effects Coordinator

-- e.
+- f.
 Stunt Coordinator

+- g.
+Production Manager

-- f.
+- h.
 Prep/Strike Crews

-- g.
+- i.
 First Aid Staff

-- 3. If anyone is injured on the job, immediately send them to First Aid or the medic for evaluation.
+- 3. If anyone is injured on the job, immediately send them to First Aid, the Medic or the nearest urgent care clinic for evaluation.